 Why neuromarketing is not necessarily wrong

 A simple example is the packaging of a healthy product.
 Whenever this package is green, the consumer is primed with more healthy feelings and associations.
 Priming is present in an enormous amount of information around us, and you too will be influenced by it!
 Even the smallest detail can influence how we feel, think or act.
 This is a good example of why neuromarketing is not necessarily wrong.
 Why?
-Because neuromarketing explains how an effect like priming works.
+Neuromarketing explains how an effect like priming works.
 Long before neuromarketing even existed, priming was already used by marketers.
 Think back to Vicary and his subliminal messages in the cinema.
-Or the smiling faces appearing on television ads in the 80’s.
+Alternatively, the smiling faces appearing on television ads in the 80’s.

 We will give you a hypothetical example with research based on drinking bottles.
-Apparently, people with a high BMI prefer a thin-shaped bottle, even if this drink is higher in price.
+People with a high BMI prefer a thin-shaped bottle, even if this drink is higher in price.
 This would imply that soda manufacturers could sell more when offering their drinks in thin-shaped bottles.
 Is this ethically acceptable?
 You are not forcing anyone to buy your product.
-However, you are influencing people –who already have an unhealthy BMI– into the direction of consuming even more unhealthy products.
+However, you are influencing people –who already have an unhealthy BMI– in the direction of consuming even more unhealthy products.
 This is an example of where some ethical questions may arise.
-How far should you go with influencing vulnerable people into an unhealthy direction?
+How far should you go with influencing vulnerable people in an unhealthy direction?
 What if your influence is bad for the environment?
 Or if you make people unhappy?

 There’s a big chance neuromarketing is used to shape the campaigns of politicians.
 Like products, politicians will present themselves in the most favourable way to get votes.
 During the US election of 2004, one study looked at brain activity and political judgment.
 More recent research focuses on the appearance of political candidates.
 If people look at a losing candidate, they show more activity in the insula (a specific brain area associated with pain).
 The researchers concluded that negative attributions play a critical role in the elections.
 Furthermore, considerable neuroimaging work is done on the perception of human faces.
-Researchers investigated facial symmetry, skin colour and attractiveness related to brain activity.
-Even though this research might seem innocent now, it could have a major impact in the future.
+Researchers investigated facial symmetry, skin color and attractiveness related to brain activity.
+Even though this research might seem innocent now, it could have a major impact on the future.
 What if important, corrupt politicians know what kind of picture will lead to the most votes?
 Or how to shape a speech that will prime voters so strong they will win the election no matter what?
 This is an example of a case where neuromarketing might lead to unethical consequences.

 Research shows that people with a high BMI are prone to be more vulnerable to visual aspects of a product.
 Because they make impulsive decisions, labels or text will influence them more effectively.
-Due to the existence of fast food, sugars and processed food the group of overweights is growing.
-According to the World Health Organization 39% of the adults worldwide is obese.
+Due to the existence of fast food, sugars and processed food, the group of overweights is growing.
+According to the World Health Organisation, 39% of the adults worldwide are obese.
 This means a huge amount of people is easily being influenced in the supermarket.
 A 2011 study shows that brains from obese people respond differently to nutrition labels.
 When given an identical milkshake, they show more brain activity in reward areas if the label reads ‘regular’ compared to ‘low-fat’.
 This evidence shows that consumers will behave differently depending on the label or design of a product.
-Will obese people also respond differently to colour?
+Will obese people also respond differently to color?
 An image, or touch?
 If marketers gain insight into these findings, they might design and offer their unhealthy products in such a way, that the vulnerable obese group will be more likely persuaded to buy them.

 If you have travelled the world, you may have noticed the difference in messages on cigarette or tobacco packaging.
 Here in the Netherlands, we see shocking images of physical damage caused by smoking.
 In Australia, a personal story about a man named Bryan is described.
-Bryan died 6 weeks after starting smoking.
+Bryan died six weeks after starting smoking.
 Indonesia’s messages are almost comical: a smoking man with a careless attitude and some skulls on the background is shown.
 Although there are big differences, the goal of these messages is the same.
 They need to inform smokers of the effect of smoking and support quitting.
-The fact that there is so much variety in communication, shows that we do not agree on which message is the most effective.
+The fact that there is so much variety in communication shows that we do not agree on which message is the most effective.

 Another ethical practice of neuromarketing is to use it for charities.
 We often see charity advertisements on television showing ill and starving children in Africa that should persuade us to donate.
-But does this really make us donate (more)?
+However, does this make us donate (more)?
 A recent study by Schlosser & Levy (2016) shows that we are more willing to donate whenever we view ourselves as being better off than someone else.
 This phenomenon is called downward comparison and is most effective whenever a charity highlights the benefits of the donations for others.
 This means that an advertisement that shows happy children who are—due to the donation—able to go to school will be more effective in raising donations.
 When looking at the brain, neuroscientists found that the striatum is activated while donating and experiencing feelings of reward.
 This means that donating or being kind to others results in more happiness for the donator too.
 A win-win situation if you ask us!

 Is neuromarketing interesting for you?

 Big companies like Google, Walt Disney and XBOX (Microsoft) use neuromarketing to see how engaged their consumers are.
-Of course, there are differences in budget for every business.
+Of course, there are differences in the budget for every business.
 Brain imaging is not the cheapest option, but more simple and usable tools are becoming available.
 With neuromarketing becoming more popular, the number of experts is also growing.
-Furthermore, new research done on the consumers brain is published frequently.
-The brain is hot, and will be even better understood in the future.
-The brain is involved in everything we do, and therefore plays a huge role for your business.
+Furthermore, new research done on the consumer’s brain is published frequently.
+The brain will be even better understood in the future.
+The brain is involved in everything we do and therefore plays a huge role in your business.
 Be smart and anticipate before the rest of the marketing world does.

 Keep your reputation with trust

 Why do consumers make this distinction?
-Because NPOs are, in general, viewed as more trustworthy.
+NPOs are, in general, viewed as more trustworthy.
 A stronger feeling of trust towards the NPOs results in the acceptation that they use neuromarketing for their business.
 This also is related to the thought that with neuromarketing, NPOs will reach their goals that will add value to public goods.
-If an organization has a primarily profit driven motive, neuromarketing is viewed as less ethical.
+If an organisation has a primarily profit-driven motive, neuromarketing is viewed as less ethical.
 What does this mean for your own company?
 If you publicly use neuromarketing, make sure you build trust with your customers.
 Give your customers reasons to believe your product or service can help or add value to the public.
 For eCommerce, there are various ways to do this.
 For example, you can add trust badges, testimonials or a chatbot.
 Read more on how to create trust

-Code of ethics
+Code of ethics of neuromarketing

 The reason why people perceive neuromarketing as being either good or bad supports the ethical and unethical cases we described.
 Is a company that produces unhealthy soda drinks using it to increase sales to obese people?
 Bad.
-There is no added value, they don’t help others (they actually support unhealthy behaviour) and their goal is purely profit driven.
+There is no added value, they don’t help others (they support unhealthy behavior), and their goal is purely profit driven.
 Is a company using information about the brain to increase a charity campaign?
 Good!
-This definitely helps others, so it adds value to society.
+This helps others, so it adds value to society.
 Again, it’s not about what neuromarketing does, but what others do with the information it provides.
-Various researchers therefore plead for a strict code of ethics.
+Various researchers, therefore, plead for a strict code of ethics.
 This aims to protect groups (like the obese) that could be harmed by neuromarketing.
 A good example is the NMSBA Code of Ethics.
 They created this code to make sure that the highest ethical standards for the neuromarketing industry will be maintained.
 For a smaller online business, make sure that your customers trust you.
 If this trust is not present, they might view neuromarketing as a manipulative tool.
 High levels of trust and low levels of perceived risk are the keys to success.

 We’ve covered a large part of the ethics of neuromarketing showing some of the advantages and disadvantages it can entail.
 Here is a final pros and cons overview.

 - Provides fresh, innovative insights; neuromarketing is innovative because it gives new information that traditional marketing is not capable of.
-It provides us with knowledge about the brain that is not visible with the naked eye
+It provides us with knowledge about the brain that is not visible with the naked eye;

-- Able to investigate subconscious responses; with its techniques, we can look at brain activity and reactions to marketing tools (like an advertisement) that consumers are not aware of
+- Able to investigate subconscious responses; with its techniques, we can look at brain activity and reactions to marketing tools (like an advertisement) that consumers are not aware of;

 - Gives more objective measurements; especially when you ask consumers about preference or taste, their answers are often very subjective.
-Neuromarketing gives more objective results
+Neuromarketing gives more objective results;

-- Brain imaging has its limitations and is still relatively new; a big disadvantage of fMRI, is that it doesn’t give you ‘live’ images.
-Researchers can not see how the brain reacts to an advertisement or photo in real time.
+- Brain imaging has its limitations and is still relatively new; a big disadvantage of fMRI is that it doesn’t give you ‘live’ images.
+Researchers can not see how the brain reacts to an advertisement or photo in real time;

 - The brain is still a big mystery for researchers; we usually don’t know anything 100% for sure.
 There is no one-to-one map available of the brain.
-Different functions will always show overlap with different brain areas
+Different functions will always show overlap with different brain areas.